InfosecOTB/td-ai-modeler-plugin/README.md

 - Invalid IDs (out of scope) are warnings, not errors
 - Only completely different IDs are validation errors

-Validation runs automatically during threat generation and creates detailed logs in the `./output/logs/` directory.
+Validation runs automatically during threat generation.
+Enable DEBUG logging for detailed logs.

 ## Troubleshooting